Skip to content

 VariableDescriptionRequirement

-DATABASE_URLPath to tadpole.dbAbsolute path REQUIRED on Windows (e.g., D:\TadpoleOS-Dev\tadpole.db)
+DATABASE_URLPath to tadpole.dbAbsolute path REQUIRED on Windows (e.g., sqlite:D:\TadpoleOS-Dev\data\tadpole.db).
+Defaults to data/tadpole.db relative to engine CWD.

-ANTHROPIC_API_KEYClaude Provider KeyNo
+ANTHROPIC_API_KEYClaude Provider KeyOptional

-OPENAI_API_KEYOpenAI Provider KeyNo
+OPENAI_API_KEYOpenAI Provider KeyOptional

 OLLAMA_HOSTLocal LLM EndpointDefault: http://localhost:11434